aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-integrations/README.md

 ### Integration Responses

-You can set up your integrations to send responses to your WebSocket client, using the [`returnResponse`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigatewayv2.WebSocketRouteOptions.html#returnresponse) field.
+You can set up your integrations to send responses to your WebSocket client using the [`returnResponse`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigatewayv2.WebSocketRouteOptions.html#returnresponse) field.

 Additionally, some integrations allow you to manipulate and customize your responses, mapped by HTTP response code.
 This can be done via the `responses` field, or the `addResponse` method.
 See [Setting up a WebSocket API integration responses in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-integration-responses.html).